GSA/ficam-management/pages/08_privacy.md

     - Request changes to a record pertaining to him.

 - What are the benefits of redress procedures?
-    - Meet requirements of Privacy Act of 1974.
+    - Meet requirements of the Privacy Act.
     - Enhance transparency.
     - Raise awareness of the mission.
     - Promote user confidence.